Independent Working Class Association: History

 In summer 2004, the Hackney branch of the IWCA split away to form Hackney Independent.

 In 2006, the Oxford branch of the party won a libel action against Bill Baker, Deputy Leader of Oxford City Council, who had posted defamatory material alleging the IWCA had links to violent extremists and Irish Republican groups to homes in Donnington Brook in the run-up to the 2005 local elections.
 The IWCA, represented in their suit by Carter-Ruck, said it would use the £15,000 it collected in damages to fund their 2006 campaign.

 In 2009 the two IWCA Oxford councillors missed a meeting at which an above-inflation rise in council tax of 4.5% was decided, due to work and family commitments.
 A tied vote was decided by the casting vote of the Labour Lord Mayor.

 Campaigns

 The IWCA has adopted tactics of community action to tackle anti-social behaviour, which has led to it being accused of vigilantism.
 In contrast to many other left-wing groups, the IWCA actively campaigns on crime affecting working-class people and a lack of services.
 It campaigns on issues of local concern such as council housing stock transfers, muggings and inner-city regeneration, and against social harm due to drug abuse.
 The group has also argued that many racial issues are symptoms of the wider issue of social deprivation, and for taking a stance against what it describes as multiculturalism in the belief that it encourages segregation.

+Cultural Impact

+With its notable electoral results in Oxford in the early to mid-2000s, the IWCA is briefly mentioned in Patrick Keiller's 2010 film Robinson in Ruins, which explores the social, political and natural history of Oxfordshire and its surrounds.